-• The mobilisation of international community's military operations for humanitarian purposes, should be improved to provide better access and protection during humanitarian missions.
-IFRC asserts that there is ample room for improvement in this field;
+- The mobilisation of international community's military operations for humanitarian purposes, should be improved to provide better access and protection during humanitarian missions.
+IFRC asserts that there is ample room for improvement in this field37

-• Greater investment needs to be made to build capacity nationally and locally.
+- Greater investment needs to be made to build capacity nationally and locally.
 Not to do so would be to undermine the responsibilities of sovereign States.
-Furthermore, such investment could provide practical benefits because the international community will not have the capacity to assist in light of the increasing number of crises around the world;
+Furthermore, such investment could provide practical benefits because the international community will not have the capacity to assist in light of the increasing number of crises around the world^{38,39}

-• Along the same lines, greater emphasis should be given to Disaster Risk Reduction (DRR) during disaster relief support, in order to reduce future risks to recipient States and costs to donor States.
-Experts note that in 'a financially strapped world, DRR is recognised as a cost-effective alternative to the ever-mounting costs of emergencies'.
-Research should focus on reducing risks from emerging and new types of crisis-drivers, such as climate change and urbanisation.
-States shall provide prior and timely notification and relevant information to potentially affected States on activities that may have a significant adverse transboundary environmental effect and shall consult with those States at an early stage and in good faith.
+- Along the same lines, greater emphasis should be given to Disaster Risk Reduction (DRR) during disaster relief support, in order to reduce future risks to recipient States and costs to donor States.
+Experts note that in 'a financially strapped world, DRR is recognised as a cost-effective alternative to the ever-mounting costs of emergencies'.40 Research should focus on reducing risks from emerging and new types of crisis-drivers, such as climate change and urbanisation41